XxxHolic: Background

 xxxHolic was conceived when the group Clamp wanted to link the supernatural and fantasy series they made with a realistic one.
 This idea was further worked with the creation of the character of Yūko Ichihara who would bridge the stories from xxxHolic and Tsubasa: Reservoir Chronicle.
 Clamp proposed the idea of writing xxxHolic to Young Magazine after Chobits.
 In the end they decided to publish both xxxHolic and Tsubasa in weekly magazines to make serialization easier.
 The manga's title was originally going to be "addicted" but it was changed for the less ambiguous "holic."
 Like Clamp's previous work Tokyo Babylon, xxxHolic focuses on social pathologies but with a more esoteric tone.

-The "xxx" before the holic is the Japanese way of saying of "fill in the blank."
-Therefore, the title itself gives a hint about what the series are about.
-It is talking about the people with the problems such as an alcoholic, or a workaholic.
-Being a fantastical series, these "---holics " can have very different pathologies.
+The "xxx" before the holic is the Japanese way of saying "fill in the blank."
+Therefore, the title itself gives a hint about what the series is about.
+It is talking about people with problems such as being an alcoholic or a workaholic.
+Being a fantastical series, these "---holics" can have very different pathologies.

 The art style of the manga draws on the influence of ukiyo-e wood prints.
-When making a chapter composed of about twenty pages, Clamp takes around two days to make the artwork, the time differing with the ones from other series they made.
-The script of the series made by Nanase Ohkawa, who the other Clamp members ask her about any confusion they have before starting drawing the chapters.
+When making a chapter composed of about twenty pages, Clamp takes around two days to make the artwork, the time differing from the ones from other series they made.
+The script of the series is made by Nanase Ohkawa, who the other Clamp members consult regarding any confusion they have before starting drawing the chapters.
 The illustrations and character designs are mainly done by Tsubaki Nekoi with assistance from Mokona, although Satsuki Igarashi also draws various parts.
 For the series, they decided to use Japanese and Chinese themes, but avoided using tones.
 Mokona is mainly in charge of designing the female characters, while Nekoi draws the male ones and all the spirits featured.
-The artwork is also inspired by Alphonse Mucha who Mokona is a fan of.
+The artwork is also inspired by Alphonse Mucha whom Mokona is a fan of.
 This leads to all the tankobon covers being gold or silver and then color printed over it.
 The series was retitled xxxHolic Rō ever since volume 16 because of how Watanuki replaced Yuko as the shop's owner.